Dexter Gordon: Early life and education

 Dexter Keith Gordon was born on February 27, 1923, in Los Angeles, California.
-His father, Frank Gordon, one of the first African-American medical doctors in Los Angeles, arrived in 1918 after graduating from Howard University Medical School in Washington, D.C.
+His father, Frank Gordon, one of the first African-American medical doctors in Los Angeles, arrived there in 1918 after graduating from Howard University Medical School in Washington, D.C.
 Among his patients were Duke Ellington and Lionel Hampton.
-Dexter's mother, Gwendolyn Baker, was the daughter of Captain Edward Lee Baker, Jr. one of the five African-American Medal of Honor recipients in the Spanish–American War.
+Dexter's mother, Gwendolyn Baker, was the daughter of Captain Edward Lee Baker Jr. one of the five African-American Medal of Honor recipients in the Spanish–American War.

 Gordon began his study of music with the clarinet at the age of 13, then switched to the alto saxophone at 15, and finally to the tenor saxophone at 17.
-He studied with multi-instrumentalist Lloyd Reese while attending Thomas Jefferson High School, and studied with the school’s band director, Sam Browne.
+He studied with multi-instrumentalist Lloyd Reese while attending Thomas Jefferson High School, and also with the school's band director, Sam Browne.
 While still at school, he played in bands with such contemporaries as Chico Hamilton and Buddy Collette.

+In 1942, Gordon was drafted into the U.S. Army following America's entry in the Second World War.
+He was assigned to the Signal Corps for two years and was stationed in North Africa, where he served as a radio operator and played trumpet in a military band.
 Between December 1940 and 1943, Gordon was a member of Lionel Hampton's band, playing in a saxophone section alongside Illinois Jacquet and Marshal Royal.
 During 1944, Gordon was featured in the Fletcher Henderson band, followed by the Louis Armstrong band, before joining Billy Eckstine.
-The 1942–44 musicians' strike curtailed the recording of the Hampton, Henderson, and Armstrong bands; however, they were recorded on V-Discs produced by the Army for broadcast and distribution among overseas troops.
-In 1943, he was featured, alongside Harry "Sweets" Edison, in recordings under Nat Cole for a small label not affected by the strike.
+The 1942–1944 musicians' strike curtailed the recording of the Hampton, Henderson, and Armstrong bands; however, they were recorded on V-Discs produced by the Army for broadcast and distribution among overseas troops.
+In 1943, he was featured, alongside Harry "Sweets" Edison, in recordings under Nat King Cole for a small label not affected by the strike.